adamjstewart/prolog/docs/implementation.rst

 	then Fail

      All other cases cause unify to Fail.

 Interpreter
 ^^^^^^^^^^^

 The interpreter, the front-end program in ``main.ml``, is derived from the ``picomlInterp.ml`` file given to us for `MP5 <https://courses.engr.illinois.edu/cs421/fa2017/CS421D/mps/MP5/>`_ during the semester.
 It essentially loops until the lexer reaches ``EOF`` and raises the ``Lexer.EndInput`` exception.
-The loop function takes in a list of declerations which is the database that will be used to evaluate whatever decelartion the user inputs.
-Each iteration of the loop a lexbuf is created from user input to standard in which is then passed into the parser to get the AST representation of the input.
+The loop function takes in a list of declarations which is the database that will be used to evaluate whatever declaration the user inputs.
+For each iteration of the loop, a lexbuf is created from user input to standard input, which is then passed into the parser to get the AST representation of the input.
 The AST representation of the input and the database are passed into the evaluator to evaluate the input and return a, possibly updated, database which is passed into a recursive call of the loop.
 If there are any exceptions raised by the lexer, parser, or evaluator, a message is printed for the user and the loop is recursively called with the same database that was passed in.
 The loop ends only when the lexer sees ``EOF``.

 Status
 ------

-After thorough testing, we believe our components like the lexer, parser, and evaluator fully implement all of thee `grammar <https://github.com/simonkrenger/ch.bfh.bti7064.w2013.PrologParser/blob/master/doc/prolog-bnf-grammar.txt>`_ we mentioned in our proposal.
+After thorough testing, we believe our components like the lexer, parser, and evaluator fully implement all of the `grammar <https://github.com/simonkrenger/ch.bfh.bti7064.w2013.PrologParser/blob/master/doc/prolog-bnf-grammar.txt>`_ we mentioned in our proposal.

-When we asked for an extension, Professor Gunter suggested to leave strings and numbers out of the implmenetation unless we had enough time.
-We implemneted string, int and float constants as well in all components.
+When we asked for an extension, Professor Gunter suggested we leave strings and numbers out of the implementation unless we had enough time.
+We implemented string, int, and float constants as well in all components, although we don't support Boolean operations on these constants.

-We haven't implemented any operations on strings, integers, and floats but these operations were not in our proposed grammar.

 Major Prolog implementations implement disjunction between subgoals along with conjunction.
-Implementing disjunction would have significantly complicated our implemnetation so we didn't implement it.
+Implementing disjunction would have significantly complicated our implementation so we didn't implement it.
 Also, the grammar we proposed didn't include disjunction between subgoals.

 Also, we don't implement Prolog's unification operator ``=`` as well as any other built-in predicate besides the ``true`` predicate.
 Again, our proposed grammar didn't include these either.

 One feature we had implemented in the evaluator but later took out was prompting the user after finding a result in query evaluation to see if the user wanted more results.
 We had implemented this but as this feature requires user interaction, it became very difficult to write unit tests for.
-This feature is present in all of the major Prolog implemnetations as it can help avoid a lot of evaluation if the user already got the answer they were looking for.
+This feature is present in all of the major Prolog implementations as it can help avoid a lot of evaluation if the user already got the answer they were looking for.
 We decided it was better to be able to test the evaluator thoroughly with unit tests than to have this feature so we removed it.